 - Click on Attribution model, and select an attribution model from the drop-down menu.

 If you use cross-account conversion tracking to track conversions at the manager account level, you must select your attribution model in the manager account.

 When you change the “Attribution model” setting for a conversion action, it only changes the way your conversions are counted in your “Conversions” and “All conversions” columns going forward.
 If you want to see how your historic conversions data would look with the attribution model you’ve just selected, you can use the “current model” columns:

 These columns can be helpful if you’ve just changed your attribution model, and you want to get a sense of how it will affect your conversions data.
 You can compare these columns to your regular conversion tracking columns to see how your data would have differed if you had been using the attribution model you’ve now selected.

-Like the regular “Conversions” columns, these columns won’t include any conversion actions that you’ve chosen not to include in “Conversions,” and will include cross-device conversions if you include them in your “Conversions” column.
+Like the regular “Conversions” columns, these columns won’t include any conversion actions that you’ve chosen not to include in “Conversions.”
+However, cross-device conversions are included by default.

 Keep in mind that these columns include data that isn’t affected by your attribution model selection, such as data from the Display Network.